jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 ## White

 Hara never gives us a methodology for incorporating white into the way we live and do things.
 Instead, he leaves that part empty.
-And maybe that was his intention.
+And maybe, that was his intention.

+> "Wabi-Sabi is a concept derived from the Buddhist teaching of the three marks of existence (三法印), specifically impermanence (無常), suffering (苦) and emptiness or absence of self-nature (空, kū).
+If an object or expression can bring about, within us, a sense of serene melancholy and a spiritual longing, then that object could be said to be wabi-sabi." - Wikipedia

 ---
 [1] Probably what's happening with Google.